TomAuger/WPBrilliantUX/Presentation.md

 ## What's UX?

-> The experience your User Groups has interacting with a digital affordance or property
+> The experience your User Groups have interacting with a digital affordance or property

+---

+### What's a Brilliant User Experience?

+> A discrete interaction with a digital property that appears to be designed expressly for the user currently having that experience.

 ---